Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 5. Remove DummyHDA.kext (if used)

 Actually, that's all.
-After we get macOS Sierra ready to go.
+Afterwards we get macOS Sierra ready to use.

 UPD from 05/14/2017

 - In the comments, kind people re-uploaded the file from mega to torrent.
-This is due to the fact that many people have a problem when downloading a file from a mega.
-To be honest, I did not know that Mega has a download speed limit (I use a premium account).
-Also, please write all questions to me in VK, but first check the comments.
+This is due to the fact that many people have problems downloading a file from mega.
+To be honest, I didn’t know that Mega has a limit on download speed (I use a premium account).
+Also, please write all questions to me on VK, but check the comments first.
 There is a chance that your problem has already been solved there.
-Again, I am not responsible for any risk that may be placed on your computer.
-Also, I want to stipulate one point that the article is presented for educational purposes only.
+Again, I am not responsible for any risk this may cause to your computer.
+I also want to make one point that the article is presented solely for educational purposes.
 The very fact of installing a hackintosh on a PC is a gross violation of Apple's policy regarding their system, which is punishable by law.
-The author does not encourage the use of MacOS on non-Apple computers and does not encourage changing the source code of the system.
+The author does not encourage using MacOS on non-Apple computers and does not encourage changing the system's source code.

 - The end